Photoshop Halftone Dot Pattern tutorial

 Reopening the Filter Gallery smart filter.

-In the right column of the Filter Gallery, the two filters we added are shown stacked one on top of the other, similar to how layers are stacked in the Layers panel.
+In the right column of the Filter Gallery, your two filters are stacked on top of each other (just like the Layers panel).

 Reselecting the Halftone Pattern filter in the Filter Gallery in Photoshop.